 Third Year: All students do two five-month placements, one per language studied, in countries where their foreign languages are spoken (France, Belgium, Austria, Germany, Switzerland, Spain, Mexico), following courses in university departments of Interpreting and Translating, or other approved institutions.

-Standard entry: 4 Highers at AAAB (two sittings) including a relevant language at A plus English at National 5.
+Standard entry: 4 Highers at AABB (two sittings) including a relevant language at A plus English at National 5.

 Widening access entry: 4 Highers at BBBC (two sittings) including a relevant language at B plus English at National 5.